 Conclusion: Is Fly Premium Worth It?

 The SAS Mastercard Premium’s Fly Premium benefit is one of the best ways to stretch your EuroBonus points.
-If you have the SAS Mastercard Premium, you can fly in Business or Plus Class while paying only Economy points — no tricks, no limits, just smart travel.
+If you have the SAS Mastercard Premium, you can fly in Business or Premium Economy while paying only Economy points — no tricks, no limits, just smart travel.

 For travelers in Denmark, it’s the easiest path to upgrade your SAS flights.
 In Sweden and Norway, it works perfectly with the Amex 2-for-1 voucher: use Fly Premium when you travel solo, and the Amex voucher when you fly as a pair.